Anders Rambekk

-Anders Rambekk (born 17 August 1976 in Kristiansand) is a retired Norwegian footballer and politician for the Christian Democratic Party.
+Anders Rambekk (born 17 August 1976) is a retired Norwegian footballer and politician for the Christian Democratic Party.

 Club career

 He played for Lillestrøm between the beginning of the 2005 season and the end of the 2007 season, when he was transferred back to Odd Grenland.
 Since his debut in the Norwegian Premier League in 1999 he has played about 291 matches and scored 8 goals.
 His former clubs are Pors Grenland, Urædd, Lillestrøm and Odd Grenland.
 Before the 2008 season he went back to Odd Grenland, where he currently is vice captain.
 Odd tried to bring him before the 2007 season, but the transition stranded when Lillestrøm manager Jan Åge Fjørtoft required a first-team player from Odd in addition to the transition Strømsgodset sum had already been approved.
 Since, however, he was without a contract after the season, he signed for Odd the same summer.
 In his last home game against Start he scored the winner in a 2–1 victory.
 He retired as a professional footballer after the 2010 season.